el-hult/el-hult.github.io/_posts/2021-01-27-rls-derivation.md

 The initialization \\(P\_0\\) is obvious here.
 The value chosen corresponds to a ridge regression with vanishing regularization coefficient.
 In some references (e.g. the [wikipedia article](https://en.wikipedia.org/wiki/Recursive_least_squares_filter)) they simply state that such an initialization is customary, but I think this derivation clearly shows where it comes from and how it should be interpreted.

-Nothing in the derivation motivates why the one-step ahead prediction \\(\\hat y\_t\\) is a reasonable idea.
+Nothing in the derivation motivates why the one-step ahead prediction $$\hat y_t$$ is a reasonable idea.
 It does not show that the values converges to something reasonable.
 Please refer to other sources for such proofs.

 ## Meta-comments
 I wrote this post by hand directly into the web-editor on github.
 It was a pain.
 But doing mistakes in what MathJax can/can't do, as well as falling into pitfalls from Jekyll and kramdown was a pain.
 I have soooo many manually type backslashes in the sourse that I soon need to find a better way to typeset this mess.
 I'll let you know in time.